holycrap872/ucls-ms-intro-to-cs/Administration/course_overview.md

 #### Objectives:

+- Understand common programming paradigms and how to use them
-- Identify each part of the *game loop* and describe what they do.
+- Identify each part of the *game loop* and describe what they do
-- Understand common programming paradigms and how to use them.
-- Create a series of games of increasing complexity that react to user input.
+- Create a series of games of increasing complexity that react to user input
-- Develop debugging strategies to identify the source of a problem and fix it.
+- Develop debugging strategies to identify the source of a problem and fix it
-- Appreciate how computers can be used to deal with boring/rote problems.

 #### Essential Questions: